 Understanding the South Asian World Religions

-Umesh Nag, MA, Associate Director for Center of South Asian Religions and Global Mission Director of the Southern Asian Division
+Umesh Nag, MA, associate director of the GLobal Mission Center for South Asian Religions and Global Mission director of the Southern Asia Division

 “He who descended is the very One who ascended above all the heavens, in order to fill all things.
 And it was He who gave some to be apostles, some to be prophets, some to be evangelists, and some to be pastors and teachers, to equip the saints for works of ministry and to build up the body of Christ.”
 Ephesians 4:10-12

 Gustavo Portes, MA, coordinator of Global Chinese Missions at the Chinese Union Mission

 “And this gospel of the kingdom will be preached in all the world as a testimony to all nations, and then the end will come” Matthew 24:14